Raheem J. Brennerman

-Raheem Jefferson Brennerman (born 1978) (also known as Raheem Jefferson Soe-Tan Jr. Brennerman) is an Energy and real estate business magnate, entrepreneur and philanthropist.
-He currently serves as the chairman for RJB Capital, and its core businesses, The Blacksands Pacific Group, BSP Technologies and BLV Group Corporation.
+Raheem Jefferson Brennerman (born 1978) (also known as Raheem Jefferson Soe-Tan Jr. Brennerman) is an American businessman.
+He currently serves as the chairman for RJB Capita.
 He is also the Chair & Co-Trustee for Brennerman Family Foundation Trust and the principal of Brennerman Family Holdings and The House of Brennerman Holdings.

 Life

-Born in 1978, Brennerman grew up living in New York city and then in both London and Switzerland.
+Raheem Jefferson Brennerman was born in 1978.
+He grew up living in New York City, and then in both London and Switzerland.
 Brennerman's father was an American businessman but he was primarily raised by his mother, an international businesswoman, a diamond broker and textile trader.
-His step-father, an American banker and businessman of Nigerian descent, also partly raised him and introduced him to the oil trading business on the African continent.
-Brennerman was admitted at the age of sixteen to one of Europe's most prestigious colleges at the University of London, where he earned his bachelor's degree with honors in Economics at the top of his class and later achieved a master's degree from Columbia University.
+His step-father, an American banker and businessman of Nigerian descent, also partly raised him and introduced him to the oil trading business in Africa.
+Brennerman was admitted at the age of sixteen to the University of London, where he earned his bachelor's degree in economics.
+He later achieved a master's degree from Columbia University.
 He started his career in Investment Banking at J. P. Morgan Chase & Co with focus on mergers and acquisition in the U.S. and European markets.

-In 2004 Brennerman founded BLV Group Corporation (a real estate and lifestyle company) and in April 2010 founded an oil and gas company, Blacksands Pacific Group, one of only three black owned energy business in the United States.
 On leaving J. P. Morgan Chase & Co and prior to establishing his businesses, Brennerman worked for the family energy business, which was started by his paternal grandfather in Louisiana.

+In April 2017 Brennerman was arrested for civil contempt following a civil case brought by ICBC (London), a subsidiary of the Industrial and Commercial Bank of China.
+In June 2017, Brennerman was also arrested for alleged bank fraud, wire fraud and conspiracy.
+In December 2017, Brennerman was convicted of conspiracy to commit bank and wire fraud, bank fraud, wire fraud, and visa fraud, and was sentenced in November 2018 to 12 years in prison.
+Brennerman has maintained that he is innocent, was wrongfully convicted, that key evidence was intentionally withheld, that evidence was intentionally misrepresented, that the judges involved acted improperly, and that constitutional rights were not afforded to him.